Yeabtsega-Tesfaye/Yeabtsega-Tesfaye/README.md

 Pronouns: He/Him

-⚡ Fun fact: 7 out of 10 consumers find a company via the blog
+⚡ Fun fact: I once tried to teach my cat how to code, but it just stared at me and blinked.

 Yeabtsega in downtime: ⚡ I enjoy playing video games in my free time. 🎮 plus am artistic sketcher.